 Grand Bohemian Hotel: (Biltmore Village) Two choices: The Red Stag Grill presents an elegant, four-course dinner starting at 11 AM featuring Heritage Black Turkey Roulade, Appalachian Forest Ham, Grilled Venison Tenderloin and Black Grouper.
 The Kessler Ballroom hosts family-style dining for larger gatherings, featuring traditional Turkey and accompaniments.
 Additional carvings stations will offer Cider-Glazed Pork Loin and roasted Brasstown Beef.
 828-398-5600.
 Read more about the Grand Bohemian Hotel.

-Roux: (South Asheville) Traditional Thanksgiving meal, including delicious selections of Roasted All-Natural N.C.
-Turkey with orange-cranberry relish, Baked Ham with peaches and Beam glaze, Sweet Potato Casserole with Pecan Streusel, homemade pumpkin pie, Apple-Cinnamon Bread Pudding and much more!
+Roux: (South Asheville) Traditional Thanksgiving buffet including delicious selections of roasted all-natural NC turkey with orange-cranberry relish, baked ham with peaches and beam glaze, sweet potato casserole with pecan streusel, homemade pumpkin pie, apple-cinnamon bread pudding, gluten-free options, and much more!
 Seating will be from 1–8 PM.
+Adults $34/person, $15/child 12 and under.
 Located in the Hilton Hotel Biltmore Park.
 Reservations required,

 Downtown Asheville Restaurants Open on Thanksgiving

 - Storm Rhum Bar & Bistro, 3-course prix fixe menu with choice of heritage breed turkey, beef, pork or fish.
 They serve from 2-8 PM and the bar will be open until midnight.
 Reservations made online or call 828-505-8560.

 - oneFIFTYone Boutique Bar & Kitchen at Hotel Indigo, Four course dinner, 2-9 PM, call 828-239-0186